noahmanger/emoji-text-replacement/README.md

 ##Credits
 Thanks to [Greg Burek](https://github.com/gregburek) for writing the [original script](https://github.com/gregburek/github-emoji-expansion-in-osx) to generate the plist.
 If you're curious about getting this set up on non Yosemite machines, you'll want to head over to that repo for the full instructions.

+Thanks to Twitter for the [Twitter Emoji](https://github.com/twitter/twemoji) library so Chrome users can see emojis on the site.